lfiathan/learning-progress/README.md

 this is where i done reset --hard
 and this is where i done push --force
 and this line is from another branch
+this will get conflict

 # Pengalaman Belajar di Dicoding

 **14 Juni 2021**<br>